-Required minimum GCSE grade entry level: Chemistry 7 or Dual Award Science 7-7
+Required minimum GCSE grade entry level: Either Chemistry 7, or Dual Award 7-7, as well as Mathematics 7

 Classics

 Latin and Classical Greek

 To the surprise of some non-classicists, Latin and Greek at A Level and degree level have not only retained their popularity amazingly well, but classical scholarship across the world has never been more vigorous and exciting.
 From computer analysis to satellite photography, classical scholars have been revolutionising our study of the twin foundations of our European civilisation.
 At its heart, of course, remains the linguistic knowledge necessary to read Greek and Latin texts in the original, with all the literary and intellectual skills that this develops.